AKVIS AirBrush can work independently as a standalone program as well as a plug-in to a photo editor.

 Navigate and scale the image using the Navigator.
 The frame in the Navigator surrounds the area of the image which is visible in the Image Window; the area outside of the frame will be shaded.
 The frame can be dragged, thereby changing the visible portion of the image.
-To move the frame, place the cursor within it, left click the mouse, and then drag.
+To move the frame, place the cursor within it, click and drag.

-Use the slider or the buttons and to scale the image in the Image Window.
-When you click on the button or move the slider to the right, the image scale increases.
-When you click on the button or move the slider to the left, the image scale reduces.
+Use the slider to scale the image in the Image Window.
+When you move the slider to the right, the image scale increases.
+When you move the slider to the left, the image scale reduces.

 You can also change the image scale by entering a new coefficient into the scale field and pressing the button Enter on Windows, Return on Mac.
 Frequently used scale coefficients can be found in a drop-down menu.